-A. Work Included in the Contract: All coordination, construction, and services required for Humboldt State University Fire Alarm Replacement for Library and Music A buildings at Humboldt State University located in Arcata, California.
-This includes complete new fire alarm systems for these buildings as shown in the contract documents.
+A. Work Included in the Contract: All coordination, construction, and services required for the Humboldt State University - Fire Alarm Replacement, Canyon Residence Halls project located in Arcata, California for the following buildings.
+This includes complete new fire alarm systems for Hemlock and Maple Residence Halls as shown in the contract documents.